ava-labs/ortelius/docs/api.md

 #### Global list Address Params:

 `disableCount` - Bool value = true will suppress counting in results, count will be 0 in results

+`version` - If 1 will use new asset aggregate count tables

 #### Params: